The first time I ate a free-ranging chicken of a heritage breed, not a caged, overfed white roaster, I knew immediately that the meat is Paleo.

 I’ve had similar epiphanies eating pork and beef that lived the good life before going to slaughter.
 Experience has taught me that happy animals make for happy meat.
-Grazing herd animals, chickens with full run of the yard, pigs that forage for acorns, wild birds and fish and meat, are more flavorful, even more evocative, and, I am convinced, more nutritious as well as more delicious, and that this is no mere coincidence.
-We’re supposed to enjoy our food, but more often, food is just a bar of compressed gruel for powering through the next few hours.
-Paleo is a reaction against this overindustrialization of our lives.
+Grazing herd animals, chickens with full run of the yard, pigs that forage for acorns, wild birds and fish and meat, are more flavorful, even more evocative and possibly even more nutritious (1).
+These days, it seems as though food is just a bar of compressed gruel for powering through the next few hours.
+Paleo is a reaction against this over-industrialization of our lives.

 Studying our ancient ancestors has taught us that meat was our first staple food, and continues to be the most important part of our healthy diets.
-But as important as meat is to the Paleo diet, many newcomers to the Paleo lifestyle, as well as fellow travelers who borrow ideas from us on what is healthy, are doing it wrong.
-Simply replacing commercial white bread with commercial pork chops isn’t going to make your diet Paleo, but there are other ways that your meat has to change.
+But as important as meat is to the Paleo diet, many newcomers to the Paleo lifestyle are doing it wrong.
+Simply replacing commercial white bread with commercial pork chops isn’t going to make your diet Paleo.
+More importantly, it is the meat itself that has to change.

 The solution: Eat more meat from undomesticated species, and when you do eat domesticated meat, choose those raised in the most wild conditions.